 ZMP highly recommends FSX or P3D pilots to pick up a copy of FlightBeam's KMSP scenery.
 Featuring an exquisite and realistic depiction of the Minneapolis-St. Paul International Airport, and including recent airport upgrades such as Runway 35 and the Terminal 2 expansion, this scenery makes sure that all who fly in/out of KMSP have en enjoyable experience.

 KMSP by Martin ConnorDownload

 This freeware scenery accurately depicts KMSP and includes runway 35 and Terminal 2.
 ZMP recommends this scenery for budget-minded simmers who want an accurate, although not overly detailed, version of the airport.

 This X-Plane scenery is a high-quality rendition of the Minneapolis-St. Paul airport and is recommended by ZMP for those using X-Plane 10 or 11.
 This scenery was also recently updated by Daniel Everman to include PBR lighting and various other fixes & improvements.

 StarSim has created an accurate rendition of KGRB for X-Plane, which includes the airport and surrounding mesh.

 Minneapolis-Saint Paul airport is located approximately 10 miles south of both Minneapolis and Saint Paul.
 It has two terminal buildings and multiple facilities catering to cargo, military, and general aviation operations.

 Terminal 1 is home to many legacy carriers and is a hub for Delta Air Lines, the airport's largest airline.
 Delta and its SkyTeam partners currently occupy 6 of the 7 concourses at Terminal 1.
-Concourse E, known by its nickname "Everybody Else", handles United, American, Alaska, and Spirit flights.
+Concourse E, known by its nickname "Everybody Else", handles United, American, Alaska, Frontier, and Spirit flights.

 |Hover over a terminal.|